rebeccaquey/breinify/Breinify/my-app/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm run server-dev`

+Starts the server in development mode and connects to the database.\
+Server is listening on port 3003.

+### `npm run seed`

+Runs the seed.js file to generate a csv with 100 different cards, with names, descriptions, and creation times.

 ### `npm test`